A minimum of a second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard.

 Further information can be found on our English language requirements page.

 Months of entry

 Analytical chemistry underpins many important commercial enterprises from jet engine development to food production, and is also applied to many other academic disciplines such as Earth sciences, medicine, archaeology, pharmacy and forensics.
 This MSc seeks to train the next generation of analytical scientists in state-of-the-art methods and skills to tackle the challenges of this broad range of applications.

 Using a non-traditional approach this programme will prioritise independent learning and research.
 Students also participate in peer-review assessment of posters and talks.
 Peer assessment is an important transferable skill that is used widely in industrial and academic environments.

 Emphasis will be on designing appropriate analytical methodologies and the relevant underpinning data handling, analysis and interpretation.
 The physics and chemistry behind state-of-the-art measurement technologies, their methods and application limitations will also be prioritised.

 Please see UCL website for full information about fees and costs for this programme.

 This degree emphasises self-learning and is delivered through individual and team-based tasks.
 The programme will focus on developing students\' knowledge of analytical methodology, philosophy and design.

 Assessment is by presentations, vivas, and problem-solving coursework.
-Only optional modules are presented more formally with lectures and written examinations.
+There are no written exams for this programme.